gokcehan/lf/doc.md

 To deal with this, the `preload` option can be set to enable file previews to be preloaded in advance.
 If enabled, the preview script will be run on files in advance as the user navigates through them.
 In this case, if the exit code of the preview script is zero, then the output will be cached in memory and displayed by lf (useful for text or sixel previews).
-Otherwise, it will fallback to calling the preview script again when the file is actually selected (useful for previews managed by an external program).
+Otherwise, it will fall back to calling the preview script again when the file is actually selected (useful for previews managed by an external program).

 # CHANGING DIRECTORY